doingweb/record-player/README.md

 - [X] Read album ID from NFC tag
 - [X] More emojis in log messages
 - [ ] If it's already playing, don't restart
+- [ ] Move config to /data/config.json (see https://arduinojson.org/v6/example/config/)
+  - [X] Write (refresh) token info there so maybe we don't have to re-authorize every time we unplug it
 - [ ] Support changing devices via web (dropdown?)
 - [ ] More web-based configuration in general?